elevien/math106/index.md

 <p><strong>Expectations:</strong> As this is a graduate course, I will expect a higher level of independence than an undergraduate course when it comes to navigating the material.
 Specifically, I will expect some familiarity with the definitions and notation in the assigned readings so that I can focus on providing additional context and examples, rather than explaining the basic concepts.
 No electronics are permitted during lectures.

-<p><strong>Attendance and class rules:</strong> The course meets twice a week and attendance is mandatory.
-Please do not use phones or computers in class except on Friday.
-If you have an issue with this policy, please come talk to me.  </p>

 <p><strong>Grades:</strong> The breakdown of your grade is as follows:
 <ul>